-- A. his loyalty
+- A his loyalty

-- B. his strength
+- B his strength

-- C. his approval
+- (C) his approval

-- D. his gratitude
+- 1 his gratitude

-- In paragraph 5 of "Principals and Principles," what is the main reason the author is upset by the new version of the pamphlet? - A. He must remember the new dress code. - B. He will be unable to dress how he wants. - C. He thinks the principal is being impatient. - D. He believes the principal used her authority unfairly. - Based on "Principals and Principles," which of the following sentences best describes the author both as a student and as an adult? - A. He treats others with care. - B. He avoids conflict in his life. - C. He takes the advice of others. - D. He is motivated by his values.
+- In paragraph 5 of "Principals and Principles," what is the main reason the author is upset by the new version of the pamphlet? - (A) He must remember the new dress code. - B He will be unable to dress how he wants. - © He thinks the principal is being impatient. - 1 He believes the principal used her authority unfairly.

+- Based on "Principals and Principles," which of the following sentences best describes the author both as a student and as an adult?

+- A He treats others with care.

+- (B) He avoids conflict in his life.

+- 1 He takes the advice of others.

+- 1 He is motivated by his values.

 For this question, you will write an essay based on the passage(s).
-Write your essay in the space provided in your Practice Test Answer Document.
+Write your essay in the space provided on the next two pages.
 Your writing should: